Limit Theorems For Non-Hermitian Ensembles: Methods

-where $dm(z_k) = e^{-\vert z_k\vert^2}d^2z_k$ and $\Gamma_{N} = N! \pi^{N}\prod_{k=0}^{N-1} k!$ is the normalisation constant.\\ \\ Applying the Andreief's integration formula, \\ It is elementary to derive the probability density function $p_{r_{min}^{(N)}(A)}$ of the smallest modulus $r_{min}^{(N)}(A)$ from Equation (\ref{SurvivalPrRmin}).
-It is convenient to take the logarithm of the probability $P(r_{min}^{(N)}(A) \geq r)$ and find its first derivative with respect to $r$ to finally get the probability density function of the smallest modulus $r_{min}^{(N)}(A)$ as \\ \\ \\ Using a similar approach as for the case of no scaling, the survival distribution function of scaled minimum of eigenvalue moduli $\frac{r_{min}^{(N)}(A)}{\sqrt{N}} $ for $N\times N$ complex Ginibre matrices $A$ has same analytical expression as for $r_{min}^{(N)}(A)$ replacing $r$ with $\sqrt{N}r$.
-The corresponding probability density function is the probability density function of the minimum modulus $r_{min}^{(N)}(A)$ multiply by $\sqrt{N}$ at the point $\sqrt{N}r$, i.e., \\ \\ The spectral radius of the real Ginibre matrices is investigated in reference \cite{Geman1986}.
+\\ Using a similar approach as for the case of no scaling, the survival distribution function of scaled minimum of eigenvalue moduli $\frac{r_{min}^{(N)}(A)}{\sqrt{N}} $ for an $N\times N$ complex Ginibre matrix $A$ has same analytical expression as for $r_{min}^{(N)}(A)$ replacing $r$ with $\sqrt{N}r$.
+The corresponding probability density function is the probability density function of the minimum modulus $r_{min}^{(N)}(A)$ multiply by $\sqrt{N}$ at the point $\sqrt{N}r$, i.e.,

+\\ The spectral radius of matrices from the real Ginibre ensemble is investigated in reference \cite{Geman1986}.
 It is experimentally stated that its value converges almost surely to the standard deviation of the i.i.d. entries of scaled matrices from this random matrix ensemble.
-The distribution of the spectral radius for a fixed size of complex Ginibre matrices is explored in the following. \\ \begin{lemma} where $\Gamma(k)$ is the Gamma function and $\gamma(k,r)$ is the lower incomplete Gamma function. \end{lemma} \begin{proof} The cumulative distribution function of the spectral radius of eigenvalues, denoted $r_{max}^{(N)}(A)$, for the complex Ginibre ensemble is also easily retrieved with the use of the Andreief's integration formula applied to the following multiple integrals equation
+The distribution function of the spectral radius for a fixed size of complex Ginibre matrices is explored in the following. \\ \begin{lemma} Let $A$ denote an $N \times N$ complex Ginibre matrix.
+Let $r_{max}(A)^{(N)}$ denote the spectral radius.\\ \\ Then,

+where $\Gamma(k)$ is the Gamma function and $\gamma(k,r)$ is the lower incomplete Gamma function. \end{lemma} \begin{proof} The cumulative distribution function of the spectral radius $r_{max}^{(N)}(A)$ for the complex Ginibre ensemble is also easily retrieved with the use of Andreief's integration formula applied to the following multiple integrals equation

 \end{proof}